 Another important number for your credit score calculations would be your credit utilization ratio.

 Maintaining a low credit utilization ratio suggests to lenders that you know how to manage credit well and haven’t maxed out your credit cards.
-By paying off your debt and managing your balances low would be a sign of what some lenders consider as creditworthiness and part of their decision making process when it comes to whether you get approval for a personal loan.
+By paying off your debt and managing your balances low would be a sign of what some lenders consider as creditworthiness and part of their decision making process when it comes to whether you get approved when applying for a personal loan.